wallacebrf/Synology-to-TrueNAS/README.md

       - Host Port: 9109
       - Protocol: TCP
     - Add #2:
-      - Container Port: 9108 [The web GUI where we wil be using InfluxDB to scrape the data from]
+      - Container Port: 9108 [The web GUI where we will be using InfluxDB to scrape the data from]
       - Host Port: 9108
       - Protocol: TCP
   - **Custom DNS Setup**: No items have been added yet.